 2. One concept per visual.
 Here’s another really common problem we see in the majority of business presentations, and the solution flows from rule number

 3. When more than one concept appear at the same time, your audience not only tries to figure out the concepts, they also try to determine which one deserves most of their attention, how the two or more are related, whether one is the “right” one or the “good” one, and so on and so forth – all having nothing to do with your actual message itself.

 1. Favor Right-Brain information.
-We humans have evolved with two different ways to deal with stimuli from the outside world so that we can react to it in the way most likely to keep us alive.
-Our right brain reacts to input such as colors, graphics, shapes and patterns instantly, without stopping to process the information first.
-Our left brain kicks in when presented with speech, text or numbers; however with this kind of information we first pause to analyze it before storing or reacting to it.
-We have filters on the left side on the brain, and not everything gets through.
+We, humans, have evolved with two different ways to deal with stimuli from the outside world so that we can react to it in the way most likely to keep us alive.
+Our right brain reacts to input such as colors, graphics, shapes, and patterns instantly, without stopping to process the information first.
+Our left brain kicks in when presented with speech, text, or numbers; however, with this kind of information, we first pause to analyze it before storing or reacting to it.
+We have filters on the left side of the brain, and not everything gets through.